afadxb/bot5/README.md

 IBKR_HOST=127.0.0.1
 IBKR_PORT=7497
 IBKR_CLIENT_ID=1
+OPERATING_SYSTEM=windows
+PYTHON_VERSION=3.12
+ALPHAVANTAGE_API_KEY=
 ```

+`ALPHAVANTAGE_API_KEY` is optional and enables the included Alpha Vantage
+data provider.
 Additional variables can be added as needed.
-Defaults are provided when the
+Defaults are
-variables are absent.
+provided when the variables are absent.

 ## Development

-Create a virtual environment and install dependencies:
+Create a Python 3.12 virtual environment and install dependencies:

 ```
 pip install -r requirements.txt  # if available